Munich South (electoral district): Members

 The constituency was first represented by Max Wönner of the Social Democratic Party (SPD) from 1949 to 1953.
 Karl Wieninger of the Christian Social Union (CSU) was elected in 1953 and served until 1965.
 Günther Müller of the SPD won the constituency in 1965 and served until 1972.
 He was succeeded by fellow SPD member Rudolf Schöfberger from 1972 to 1976.
 Erich Riedl won the constituency for the CSU in 1976, and served until 1998.
 Christoph Moosbauer of the SPD was elected in 1998 and was representative for a single term.
 Peter Gauweiler regained it for the CSU in 2002 and served until 2017.
 Michael Kuffer of the CSU was elected in 2017.
 Jamila Schäfer won the constituency for the Greens in 2021.
+The seat became vacant as a result of the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CSU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.